Brahma Chicken: Eggs, Height, Size and Raising Tips

 The first issue is that of feathering on the feet.
 When clean, the Brahma’s additional feathering adds to their majestic look.
 However, because the feathering touches the ground, it’s prone to getting mud caked onto it.

 If your birds end up walking through mud in warm weather, it isn’t likely to cause any issues.
 However, if the feet become muddy in winter, they need to be cleaned and monitored closely.
 If the feathers become wet or muddy and then freeze, it can cause frostbite, which is very painful for the chickens.
 In severe cases, it may even mean parts of their toes need to be surgically removed.

 The other issue is heating.
-Brahmas are birds who do best in cooler climates–their heavy layer of down and large body size mean they have trouble keeping cool in the summers, especially if they’re kept in a warm climate.
+Brahmas are birds who do best in cooler climates–their heavy layer of down and large body size means they have trouble keeping cool in the summers, especially if they’re kept in a warm environment.

 4 Tips for Raising Your Brahmas